ftd26/resume/index.md

 <ul> •  Contribution resulted in owners opening up 4 more locations in Westchester </ul>

 ## CLINICAL AND RESEARCH EXPERIENCE

 ### Pontificia Universidad Catolica Madre y Maestra - Clinical Clerkship
 `May 2017 - May 2018`
-<ul> Evaluated patients, creating and managing medical assessments.</ul>
+<ul>Evaluated patients, creating and managing medical assessments</ul>
-<ul>Presented findings in medical rounds to attendings, residents, and other students.</ul>
+<ul>Presented findings in medical rounds to attendings, residents, and other students</ul>
-<ul>Developed and delivered reports to medical professionals and non-medicals users. </ul>>
+<ul>Developed and delivered reports to medical professionals and non-medicals users</ul>

 ### Pontificia Universidad Catolica Madre y Maestra - Researcher
 `May 2016 - Jun 2018`
-<ul> Planned and led research aimed to identify sociodemographic characteristics and injuries associated with gender-based violence in the Dominican Republic.</ul>
+<ul> Planned and led research aimed to identify sociodemographic characteristics and injuries associated with gender-based violence in the Dominican Republic</ul>
+<ul>Created guide for early intervention and education on gender-based balance in urban communities of the Dominican Republic</ul>
-<ul>Presented research at XIV Congreso Internacional de Investigación Científica. </ul>
+<ul>Presented research at XIV Congreso Internacional de Investigación Científica, an international congress that shines a spotlight on science, technology and innovation in Latin America</ul>

 ## EDUCATION